Sanjith-Projects/Suicide-Rate-Prediction/README.md

 # Suicide-Rate-Prediction

-In this project, I performed a comprehensive analysis of smoking data in the UK.
-By examining smoking prevalence, trends, and associated factors, we aim to gain insights into the smoking patterns within the population.
-This analysis will contribute to the development of targeted interventions, public health initiatives, and smoking cessation programs to reduce smoking rates and improve public health outcomes.
+ The goal of this project is to build a predictive model for suicide rates using socio-economic data.
+By exploring various factors such as economic indicators, mental health services accessibility, and social factors, we aim to develop a model that can forecast suicide rates in different populations.
+The insights derived from this analysis can help inform suicide prevention efforts and support mental health initiatives.